 What to Avoid

 The most commonly prescribed opioids are as follows:

 These may be too strong, so consider a few over-the-counter painkillers (Aleve, Tylenol, Ibuprofen, etc.) that are weaker in strength, but non-habit forming and better for the relief of minor chest pains.

 Aside from traditional over-the-counters, there are a few natural remedies for reducing chest pain…

 - Practice breathing exercises (meditation, yoga)

 - Get more sleep

 So, What Can I Do About My Symptoms?

 Opioid use to relief symptoms of lung disease may sound reasonable, but the risks are simply too high.
-When lifestyle changes don’t improve your quality of life to your expectations, it may be time to consider stem cell therapy.
-Rather than addressing the symptoms of lung disease, stem cell therapy may directly affect disease progression and may improve quality of life.
+When lifestyle changes don’t improve your quality of life to your expectations, it may be time to consider cellular therapy.
+Rather than addressing the symptoms of lung disease, cellular therapy may directly affect disease progression and may improve quality of life.